-We hereby consent to the incorporation by reference in the Registration Statement on Form S-3 (No.333-262730) of ProShares Trust II of our report dated February 28, 2023 relating to the combined financial statements of ProShares Trust II, the individual financial statements of each of the funds comprising ProShares Trust II, the effectiveness of internal control over financial reporting of ProShares Trust II, and the effectiveness of internal control over financial reporting of each of the individual funds comprising ProShares Trust II, which appears in this Form 10-K.
+We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (No. 333-262730 and 333-262729) and Form S-1 (No. 333-262728) of ProShares Trust II of our report dated February 28, 2024, except for the effects of the share splits of ProShares Short VIX Short-Term Futures ETF, ProShares UltraShort Bloomberg Natural Gas and ProShares UltraShort Yen, reverse share splits of ProShares Ultra Bloomberg Natural Gas, ProShares Ultra VIX Short-Term Futures ETF, ProShares UltraShort Silver, and ProShares VIX Short-Term Futures ETF as discussed in Note 8 and the effects of the restatement discussed in Note 1 to the financial statements and the matter described in the penultimate paragraph of Management's Annual Report on Internal Control Over Financial Reporting, as to which the date is November 18, 2024, relating to the combined financial statements of ProShares Trust II, the individual financial statements of each of the funds comprising ProShares Trust II, the effectiveness of internal control over financial reporting of each of the individual funds comprising ProShares Trust II, which appears in this Form 10-K/A.

-/s/ PricewaterhouseCoopers LLP Baltimore, Maryland February 28, 2023
+/s/ PricewaterhouseCoopers LLP Columbus, Ohio November 18, 2024